PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-08 11:58:39
+Last updated: 2024-04-08 11:59:13
-Random Quote: Science fact: Sisters are the worst. - Sheldon Cooper
+Random Quote: Because were baseball, strippers and guns can't help, the only thing that can really heal a broken heart, is time. - Ted Mosby